-Once the project partners are saved, you can invite their representative to access the proposal by using the same email address as the one used for the partner registration.
+Once the project partners are saved, you can invite their representative to access the proposal.
+To do so, they first need to create a user account for themselves and share it with you, so you can use it to send them an invitation.
 You can do so by clicking on 'user management' (fig. 11).